History of Los Angeles: 2000s

 By the end of the 20th century, some of the annexed areas began to feel cut off from the political process of the megalopolis, leading to a particularly strong secession movement in the San Fernando Valley and weaker ones in San Pedro and Hollywood.
 The referendums to split the city were rejected by voters in November 2002.

 James Hahn was elected mayor in 2001.

 Antonio Villaraigosa was elected mayor in 2005.

 In 2007, Hollywood writers went on strike over lack of pay, because they claimed they were not making appropriate amounts of money from DVD sales, which by that point had become a major source of revenue for the studios.
 TV and film production shut down, having widespread effects on the industry.
 Negotiation led to wins for the writers, but it was ultimately unsustainable, as writers went on strike again in 2023.

 2010s

 Eric Garcetti was elected mayor in 2013.

-On July 31, 2017, the International Olympic Committee confirmed that Los Angeles had won the bid to host the 2028 Summer Olympics.
-L.A., which was still lacking public transportation infrastructure, promised to make the city "car-free" by 2028.
-Progress was made in the installation of subway, light rail, and bus stations, but by late 2024, the promise to be "car-free" was seen as an unfeasible goal as many transportation projects had been delayed past 2028.
+On September 13, 2017, the International Olympic Committee elected Los Angeles as the host city for the 2028 Summer Olympics.
+Following the election of Los Angeles, the region began to undertake a series of mass transit improvements known as the Twenty-eight by '28 plan in order to make the city "car-free" by 2028.
+Progress was made with the expansion of subway, light rail, and bus rapid transit.
+By late 2024, the promise to be "car-free" was seen as an unfeasible goal as other transportation projects will not be completed by 2028.
+Other transit improvements beyond 2028 include the Sepulveda Transit Corridor project and the K Line Northern Extension.

 In 2018, much of northwestern L.A. was damaged by the Woolsey Fire.
 Many people died or had their homes destroyed.
-The fire was caused by the criminal negligence of Southern California Edison, who made a $360 million dollar settlement with the victims in 2019.
+The fire was caused by the criminal negligence of Southern California Edison, who made a $360 million settlement with the victims in 2019.